DESTA: A Framework for Safe Reinforcement Learning with Markov Games of Intervention: Abstract

 \section{Abstract}

-Exploring in an unknown system can place an agent in dangerous situations, exposing to potentially catastrophic hazards.
-Many current approaches for tackling safe learning in reinforcement learning (RL) lead to a trade-off between safe exploration and fulfilling the task.
-Though these methods possibly incur fewer safety violations, they often also lead to reduced task performance.
-In this paper, we take the first step in introducing a generation of RL solvers that learn to minimise safety violations while maximising the task reward to the extend that can be tolerated by safe policies.
-Our approach uses a new two-player framework for safe RL called Distributive Exploration Safety Training Algorithm (DESTA).
-The core of DESTA is a novel game between two RL agents: {\fontfamily{cmss}\selectfont Safety Agent} that is delegated the task of minimising safety violations and {\fontfamily{cmss}\selectfont Task Agent} whose goal is to maximise the reward set by the environment task. {\fontfamily{cmss}\selectfont Safety Agent} can selectively take control of the system at any given point to prevent safety violations while {\fontfamily{cmss}\selectfont Task Agent} is free to execute its actions at all other states.
-This framework enables {\fontfamily{cmss}\selectfont Safety Agent} to learn to take actions that minimise future safety violations (during and after training) by performing safe actions at certain states while {\fontfamily{cmss}\selectfont Task Agent} performs actions that maximise the task performance everywhere else.
-We demonstrate DESTA's ability to tackle challenging tasks and compare against state-of-the-art RL methods in \textit{Safety Gym Benchmarks} which simulate real-world physical systems and \textit{OpenAI's Lunar Lander}.
+Reinforcement learning (RL) involves performing exploratory actions \blfootnote{$^\dag$Corresponding author <david.mguni@hotmail.com>. } in an unknown system.
+This can place a learning agent in dangerous and potentially catastrophic system states.
+Current approaches for tackling safe learning in RL simultaneously trade-off safe exploration and task fulfillment.
+In this paper, we introduce a new generation of RL solvers that learn to minimise safety violations while maximising the task reward to the extent that can be tolerated by the safe policy.
+Our approach introduces a novel two-player framework for safe RL called Distributive Exploration Safety Training Algorithm (DESTA).
+The core of DESTA is a game between two adaptive agents: {\fontfamily{cmss}\selectfont Safety Agent} that is delegated the task of minimising safety violations and {\fontfamily{cmss}\selectfont Task Agent} whose goal is to maximise the environment reward.
+Specifically, {\fontfamily{cmss}\selectfont Safety Agent} can selectively take control of the system at any given point to prevent safety violations while {\fontfamily{cmss}\selectfont Task Agent} is free to execute its policy at any other states.
+This framework enables {\fontfamily{cmss}\selectfont Safety Agent} to learn to take actions at certain states that minimise future safety violations, both during training and testing time, while {\fontfamily{cmss}\selectfont Task Agent} performs actions that maximise the task performance everywhere else.
+Theoretically, we prove that DESTA converges to stable points enabling safety violations of pretrained policies to be minimised.
+Empirically, we show DESTA's ability to augment the safety of existing policies and secondly, construct safe RL policies when the {\fontfamily{cmss}\selectfont Task Agent} and {\fontfamily{cmss}\selectfont Safety Agent} are trained concurrently.
+We demonstrate DESTA's superior performance against leading RL methods in \textit{Lunar Lander} and \textit{Frozen Lake} from OpenAI gym.